This article may contain links from our affiliate partners. Please read how we make money!

 Rump is larger, with a firmer texture than sirloin, and is considered to have more flavor.
 Despite not being as tender as sirloin, it has a deep mineral savouriness.
 But what you’ll love about it is the price.

-Rib-eye steaks are large and are slightly rounded.
-Whilst they carry more fat than other steaks, the juice and flavor often makes up for it.
-It gets its amazing flavor from the fat marbling, which you will see throughout the cut.
+Rib-eye steaks are large and slightly rounded.
+Whilst they carry more fat than other steaks, the juice, and flavor often make up for it.
+It gets its amazing flavor from the fat marbling in pans, which you will see throughout the cut.

-How Do You Prepare a Steak for Frying?
+How Do You Prepare a Steak for Frying in Pre-Seasoned Cast Iron Pans?

-We recommend that you tenderize your steak, bashing your steak with a heavy mallet, to soften the fibres, making the meat easier to both chew and to digest.
+I recommend that you tenderize your steak, bashing your steak with a heavy mallet to soften the fibers, making the meat easier to both chew and digest.

-How Do You Prevent Your Steak From Sticking to the Pan?
+How Do You Prevent Your Steak From Sticking to a Cast Iron Skillet Pan?

-To prevent your steak from sticking to the pan, you need to add some sort of fat (any butter, marge, or oil) into the pan before you add your steak.
+To prevent your steak from sticking to cast iron skillet pans, you need to add some sort of fat (any butter, marge, or oil) into the pan before you add your steak.

-How Do You Prevent Your Steak From Drying Out?
+How Do You Prevent Your Steak From Drying Out in Pans?

-If you want to minimize splatter when frying, there are several ways.
-We recommend using a splash guard.
+If you want to minimize splatter when cooking steak using a cast iron skillet, there are several ways.
+I recommend using a splash guard.
 Or, using a pair of tongs, set a folded paper towel in the pan to mop up excess juice.
 Another method is to sprinkle a bit of flour in when the oil starts to bubble.

-What’s the Most Searched for Recipe for Pan Fried Steak?
+What’s the Most Searched Recipe for Pan Fried Steak?

 What Type of Steak Is Best for Health and Nutritional Value?

-Red meat such as beef steak is a good source of protein, vitamins and minerals, and can form part of a healthy balanced diet.
-When it comes to beneficial nutrients, there’s actually no difference between a steak that’s cooked rare or well done.
+Red meat such as beef steak is a good source of protein, vitamins, and minerals, and can form part of a healthy balanced diet.
+When it comes to beneficial nutrients, there’s actually no difference between a steak that’s cooked rare or well done using pans.

 Is Pan Frying the Only Way to Cook Steak?

-Pan frying is by no means the only way to cook steak, but it is by far the most popular.
+Pan frying using a cast iron skillet is by no means the only way to cook steak, but it is by far the most popular.
 You can also cook steak in an oven or slow cooker or halogen oven.
 Poaching, sauteing and broiling your steak are the other options.

-What’s the Best Us Online Butchers for Steaks?
+What’s the Best US Online Butcher for Steaks?

 To find a good online butcher for steaks, we suggest you head over to urbantastebud.com.